little-hell/little-hell-example/README.md

 ## Compability

 Over the years a lot of configuration options have been added to various source ports of Doom as they add support for different things.
-Here is an (incomplete) table that overviews what options remain in zendoom:
+Here is an (incomplete) table that overviews what options remain in mindoom:

 | Configuration Value        | Removed?    |
 |----------------------------|-------------|